 Radio station fires Sasha Martinengo for referring to Julius Malema as a 'monkey'

-Hot91.9fm has fired presenter Sasha Martinengo after he referred to EFF leader Julius Malema as a 'monkey' on air.
+The EFF says it will open a criminal case against radio presenter Sasha Martinengo after he referred to party leader Julius Malema as a “monkey” on air.

 He said Martinengo had been removed from the station with immediate effect